When and Where

 When and Where is the third studio album by the American country music band Confederate Railroad.
 It was issued by Atlantic Records in 1995.
 The album includes the singles "When and Where", "Bill's Laundromat, Bar and Grill", "When He Was My Age" and "See Ya."
 Although "When and Where" was a number 24 hit on Billboard Hot Country Singles & Tracks (now Hot Country Songs) in mid-1995, the other three singles all missed Top 40.

 Content

 "My Baby's Lovin'" was later released as a single by Daryle Singletary on his 1998 album Ain't It the Truth, and "Oh No" was also recorded by 4 Runner on their self-titled debut album.
 "Toss a Little Bone" was later included on Confederate Railroad's 2000 compilation album Rockin' Country Party Pack, and it charted at number 71 that year.

+Like the band's first two albums, lead vocalist Danny Shirley was the only band member to record any parts for the album.
+Shirley only performed lead vocals on the album.
+Session musicians played all the instruments on the album and performed all background vocals on the album.